CesarAFC/react-task/README.md

 # Simple Task App
-## This is a simple task app built with React most basic hooks like useState, useEffect and useContext.
+## This is a simple task app built with React most basic hooks like `useState`, `useEffect` and `useContext`.
 Styled with Tailwind CSS.
 The app allows you to add, edit, and delete tasks.

 ## Features
 * Add new tasks